-And as they swelled up these armed forces to a remarkable size, as they swelled them up, the through the Southwest, the military department of the Southwest or something like that, naturally it has a general, and it has colonels and it has other people.
+And as they swelled up these armed forces to a remarkable size, as they swelled them up, the public began to say, "What is this?"
+Because naturally if you have a division scattered out through the Southwest, the military department of the Southwest or something like that, naturally it has a general, and it has colonels and it has other people.
 Naturally, in order to keep tabs on it, and so forth, requires, I think, a general in Washington for each officer of any other rank in the field, you know?
-And it's funny - it's funny - in some military post somewhere, why, a colonel drives up, and man, that chicken really - really gets some snaps and pops, you know, almost anyplace in the world except Washington.
+And it's funnyit's funnyin in some military post somewhere, why, a colonel drives up, and man, that chicken really really gets some snaps and pops, you know, almost anyplace in the world except Washington.
 The fellow turns around and asks him if he's carrying a message or something, or if he has a hot-water bottle for some important man.
 You get the idea?
 It's just a downgrade.